JingjieX/Earnings-Estimation/README.md

 ```

-- $M$ is a $(45*45)$ symmetric matrix containing empirical moments (variances and covariances of residual earnings) with its northeast and southwest missing:
+- $M$ is a $45*45$ symmetric matrix containing variances and covariances of residual earnings with its northeast and southwest missing:

 <div align=center>
 <img src="github_pic/Matrix_M.png" width="530" height="225">